 Alasdair MacLeod is on the Board of several companies including SilverStripe, Napier Port, Optimal Products, and Hold Fast Investments.
 Alasdair was a former Partner at Deloitte, with specialist skills in strategy facilitation and business growth.
 A former Civil Engineer, he completed his MBA over 20 years ago and has worked in a diverse range of sectors within New Zealand and overseas.
-Alasdair has been a mentor with Big Brothers Big Sisters for over three years.
+Alasdair is also a mentor with Big Brothers Big Sisters.
 He is passionate about helping youth to define their beliefs, values, and goals in life.
-When not at work, Alasdair enjoys travel, reading, swimming, running cooking at weekends, and being out on the harbour.
+When not at work, Alasdair enjoys travel, reading, swimming, running, cooking at weekends, and being out on the harbour.

 Jane grew up on a farm in Central Hawke’s Bay.
 She is well known in the Hawke’s Bay business community (having run her own business for 19 years).
 Jane is a Member of the Institute of Directors, and has been a member of the Financial Services Federation since 2009 and Chairs’ their Fraud Working Group.
 Her Finance Company provides small personal loans to predominately Pacific Island and Maori peoples in Hawke’s Bay.
 Jane adheres to the Responsible Lending Code and AML/CFT Act and Regulations that governs the way finance companies must lend money.
 She Is passionate about her region and has the energy and drive to work on community matters that can help make a difference, no matter the class or creed of any individual.
 Jane believes in the Big Brothers Big Sisters Mentoring programme and wants to make a positive contribution to our community.
 She has recently taken the role of Chair with positivity and certainty for a bright future with this valuable programme.